The Black Halos: History

 The band was founded in 1993 by lead singer Billy Hopeless and guitarist Rich Jones, and at first, was called The Black Market Babies (not to be confused with the American band with the similar name).
 With the addition of Matt Camirand, Jay Millette and Rob Zgaljic, they released their first album, Black Halos in 1999.
-They then toured the USA, playing with Nikki Sudden, the Lazy Cowgirls, L7 and The Hellacopters, among others.
+They then toured the U.S., playing with Nikki Sudden, the Lazy Cowgirls, L7, and The Hellacopters, among others.

 In 2001, they released the album The Violent Years, on Sub Pop Records.
-They toured around Canada with The Offspring and Millencolin, and played Edgefest and the Warped Tour.
+They toured around Canada with The Offspring and Millencolin, and played Edgefest and Warped Tour.
 In 2009, the song "No Tomorrow Girls", from The Violent Years, was featured in the Xbox 360-exclusive racing video game Forza Motorsport 3.

 The band then had some major line-up changes, when Camirand left to join Blood Meridian, and Jones left to join Amen.
 They were replaced by guitarist Adam Becvare and bassist Denyss McKnight.